Procedures for Grade Appeals Based on the Alleged Use of Non-Academic Criteria

 III.
 Formal Grievance Process

-• a written response from the instructor; if no response from the instructor is provided within five working days, then the department chair can act on behalf of the instructor.
+- a written response from the instructor; if no response from the instructor is provided within a five working day deadline, then the department chair can act on behalf of the instructor.
 Documentation that the instructor was given the opportunity to provide a response must be submitted;

-• a written rebuttal by both the student and instructor to the other's position; if no rebuttal is presented, there must be documentation, either from the student and instructor or the ad hoc grievance committee, that ample opportunity for submitting one was provided.
+- a written rebuttal by both the student and instructor to the other's position within a five working day deadline; if no rebuttal is presented, there must be documentation, either from the student and instructor or the ad hoc grievance committee, that ample opportunity for submitting one was provided.

 The ad hoc grievance committee will meet to discuss all these materials.
 The student and instructor may present additional information in writing to the ad hoc grievance committee prior to the meeting or, at the option of the ad hoc grievance committee chair, in person to the ad hoc grievance committee, but neither party may be present while the other is appearing before the committee or while the committee is deliberating.